chrisoco/APDE_BE/docs/src/GenericFilter.md

 6. **Use Proper Casting**: Define appropriate casts for all filterable fields
 7. **Optimize Queries**: Use compound indexes for frequently combined filters
 8. **Monitor Performance**: Track query performance and optimize as needed
+9. **Implement Policies**: Ensure proper authorization policies are in place for new models

 ## Troubleshooting